FedDAG: Federated DAG Structure Learning: Introduction

-To overcome the aforementioned problem, we present DAG-Shared Federated Causal Discovery (DS-FCD), a gradient-based framework for learning the underlying causal graph from decentralized data, including the case of Non-Independent and Identically Distributed (Non-IID) data. $(1)$ To alleviate the data leakage problem, DS-FCD inherits the merits of FL, which proposes to separately deploy a local model to each client and collaboratively learn a joint model at the server end.
-Instead of sharing raw data, DS-FCD exchanges model-info among clients and the server to achieve collaboration. $(2)$ Taking into consideration of the first main difference between FCD and FL, a two-level structure consisting of causal graph learning (CGL) part and causal mechanism approximating (CMA) part respectively, is adopted as the local model. $(3)$ Benefiting from this separated structure, the second difference between FL and FCD can naturally be handled by only sharing CGL parts of clients during FL and locally updating CMA to get with data heterogeneity.
-Moreover, we provide the identifiability conditions for learning the causal graph from decentralized data.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item[$\bullet$] We introduce FCD, under the assumption that the underlying causal graph among different datasets remains invariant, while causal mechanisms are allowed to vary when it comes to the Non-IID setting.
-We also show the identifiability conditions of CD from decentralized data. \item[$\bullet$] We propose DS-FCD, which separately learns the causal mechanisms on local data and jointly learns the causal graph to elegantly handle data heterogeneity.
-Meanwhile, since $0$ bits of raw data is shared but only the CGL parts of models, the privacy protection requirement is guaranteed and the communication pressure is quite low. \item[$\bullet$] We evaluate our proposed framework with data that follows a SEM with an additive noise structure on a variety of experimental settings, including simulated ablations and real dataset, against recent state-of-the-art algorithms for showing its superior performance and the ability to use one model for all settings. \end{itemize}
+In this paper, we present FedDAG, a gradient-based framework for learning the underlying graph structure from decentralized data, including the case of heterogeneous data caused by mechanisms change. $(1)$ To alleviate the data leakage problem, FedDAG inherits the merits of FL, which proposes to deploy a local model to each client separately and collaboratively learn a joint model at the server end.
+Instead of sharing raw data, FedDAG exchanges model info among clients and the server to achieve collaboration. $(2)$ Taking into consideration of the first main difference between FedDAG and FL, a two-level structure consisting of a graph structure learning (GSL) part and a mechanisms approximating (MA) part, respectively, is adopted as the local model. $(3)$ Benefiting from this separated structure, the second difference between FL and FedDAG can naturally be handled by only sharing the GSL parts of clients during the learning procedure and locally updating the MA parts to get with data heterogeneity.
+Moreover, we provide the structure identifiability conditions for learning DAG structure from decentralized data in Appendix~\ref{app:identifiability}.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item[$\bullet$] We introduce the federated DAG structure learning task under the assumption that the underlying graph structure among different datasets remains invariant while mechanisms vary.
+We also show the structure identifiability conditions of DAG learning from the decentralized data. \item[$\bullet$] We propose FedDAG, which separately learns the mechanisms on local data and jointly learns the DAG structure to handle the data heterogeneity elegantly.
+Meanwhile, since $0$ bits of raw data are shared, but only parameters of the GSL parts of models, the requirement of privacy protection is guaranteed, and the communication pressure is relatively low. \item[$\bullet$] We evaluate our proposed method on data following structure equation models of additive noise structure with a variety of experimental settings, including simulations and real datasets, against recent state-of-the-art algorithms to show its superior performance and the ability to use one model in all settings. \end{itemize}